harshareddy832/TrackPadApp/readme.md

 ## 🚀 Release Plan

-**Premium Trackpad** is currently in final development phase with plans for **App Store release** upon completion.
+**Trackpad** is currently in final development phase with plans for **App Store release** upon completion.
 The application has achieved production-ready stability and performance, with comprehensive testing across multiple iOS and macOS versions.

 ## 📊 Technical Achievements